JetBrains/teamcity-documentation/topics/build-results-page.md

 ## Internal Build ID

-In the URL of the __Build Results__ page, you can find the parameter `buildId` with a numeric value.
+In the URL of the __Build Results__ page, you can find a numeric value.
+It may be denoted by the parameter `buildId`.
+It is also found on the build's Parameters tab denoted by the `teamcity.build.id` key.
 This number is the internal build ID uniquely identifying the build in the TeamCity installation.
 You might need this ID when composing a URL manually.
 For example, for [REST API](https://www.jetbrains.com/help/teamcity/rest/teamcity-rest-api-documentation.html) requests or when [downloading build artifacts](patterns-for-accessing-build-artifacts.md).

 ## Build Results Title Panel